BankkRoll/Deconomy/README.md

 This Discord bot is built using the Sapphire Framework and is designed to provide a range of functionalities including administration tasks, an economy system, and some fun interactive features.
 The bot is structured to adhere to best coding practices, ensuring it is functionally robust, maintainable, and scalable.

+>[!IMPORTANT]
+> **Disclaimer:**
+> Please note that the APIs used in this bot are not owned or maintained by us.
+The usage of these APIs is at your own risk, and we make no guarantees regarding the availability, accuracy, or functionality of these services.
+If you are the endpoint owner and would like to remove them please open a issue and ill handle it accordingly.

 ## Installation Instructions

 1. **Clone the Repository**:

    ```sh
    git clone https://github.com/BankkRoll/Deconomy.git
    cd Deconomy
    ```

 2. **Install Dependencies**:

    ```sh
    npm install
    ```

 3. **Configure Settings**:

    - Rename `config.json.example` to `config.json`.
    - Edit `config.json` to add your bot token, prefix, and other settings.